Emmanuel Zulu

 Emmanuel Zulu (born 3 January 1981) is a Zambian footballer.

 International competition

 Zulu represented Zambia at the 1999 FIFA World Youth Championship as well as in 2002 FIFA World Cup Qualifiers against Togo and Botswana.

 Professional competition

-Zulu played from 2002-2003 with Perak FA of the Malaysian Super League but was released prior to the 2007 season.
+Zulu played from 2002 to 2003 with Perak FA of the Malaysian Super League but was released prior to the 2007 season.
 He has also played professionally with Supersport United FC in South Africa but had his contract terminated "mainly for excessive beer drinking and indiscipline".